mattbierner/blog.mattbierner.com/_posts/2013-12-13-using-records-for-immutable-objects-in-javascript.md

 The greatest value of records is automatically generating methods for transforming immutable objects.
 As the Atum motivating example demonstrates, this eliminates a lot of boilerplate code.
 Setter transforms demonstrated here, but other transforms are easy to add.

-Two helper methods for safely "setting" properties on an immutable object are defined. `setProperty` takes on object `obj`, property name `name`, and value `value` and returns a copy of that object with property `name` set to `value`
+Two helper methods for safely "setting" properties on an immutable object are defined. `setProperty` takes an object `obj`, property name `name`, and value `value` and returns a copy of that object with property `name` set to `value`

 ```js
 var copyProps = \obj -> {